-Christina grew up on Long Island with a single mother and one brother.
-She developed an interest in film very early on as a child.
-She can't quite pinpoint a moment in her childhood when she decided she wanted to be a filmmaker; it is simply a desire that has always been there.
-She began writing stories at age five and attributes her interest in visual storytelling in large part to watching movies of very wide variety with her mother at a young age.
-Watching "The Twilight Zone" marathon every fourth of July was a family tradition and she credits that as a huge reason for her interest in screenwriting.
-She wrote her first screenplay, or what she thought was a screenplay, at age nine.
-She knew her love for movies was something bigger than just an interest when a video camera was first placed in her hands at the age of 13.
-It was from that point forward that her passion in life was clearly defined.
-In high school, she attempted to make two "feature films" with a cast of her friends and a crew of one, but those never quite panned out.
-After high school, she took a year off and honed in on her writing.
-She won a couple of online video contests and put the money towards funding her first big project.
-She enrolled in Hunter College in 2008 and made her first independent short, "Do Over," a psychological thriller, the summer after her freshman year.
-She graduated with honors with a BA in Film Production & Studies in 2012.
+I grew up on Long Island with a single mother and one brother.
+Growing up multi-ethnic (my mom was born in Trinidad of Indian descent & my father's side is Italian), I had the (what I now view as) gift of never fitting in, which meant always feeling a bit out of place but also impervious to society’s tendency to put people in boxes.
+I think this gave me a unique perspective growing up where I was often allowed to observe people interacting in an in-group context from an outsider point of view.
+I fell in love with storytelling very early on as a child.
+I began writing short stories at age five and attribute my interest in visual storytelling in large part to watching movies and TV shows above my age group as bonding time with my mom throughout my childhood.
+Watching "The Twilight Zone" marathon every fourth of July was a family tradition and I credit that as a huge reason for my interest in short-form genre filmmaking in particular.
+I wrote my first screenplay, or what I thought was a screenplay, at age nine.
+I knew my love for movies was something bigger than just an interest when a video camera was first placed in my hands at the age of 13.
+It was from that point forward that my passion in life was clearly defined.
+In high school, I attempted to make two "feature films" with a cast of friends and a crew of one, but those never quite panned out.
+After high school, I took a year off and honed in on my writing.
+I won a couple of online video contests and put the money towards funding my first short film.
+I enrolled in CUNY Hunter in 2008 and made that first short, a psychological thriller, the summer after my freshman year.
+While in school, I was regularly working on at least one short film outside of class while working on a specific class project each semester, which makes tracking exactly how many films I feel I officially made outside of learning a bit of a challenge.
+I graduated with honors with a BA in Film Production & Studies in 2012.

-She is now a New York City based Writer/Director and the Founder and Team Leader of CongestedCat Productions, LLC.
-She shot first feature film, SUMMIT, a Horror-Drama, in 2013 and it premiered at the 2015 Manhattan Film Festival and was awarded Best Horror Film.
-She also won Best Director for the film at the 2015 Rhode Island International Film Festival (Vortex Genre Fest), and it also screened at the 2015 Scare-A-Con Film Festival, 2015 Unreal Film Festival and 2016 Macabre Faire Film Festival.
-It is available on Amazon Prime, Vimeo on Demand, and VHX..
-Shortly after wrapping production on SUMMIT, she directed and produced the comedic web series 'Kelsey,' which premiered on blip.tv in September 2013 to rave reviews and consistent press coverage, including as a Critic’s Pick and named one of the 19 Best Comedy Web Series of 2013 by Indiewire.com.
-It has over a quarter million hits online and has screened across the country as part of an LGBT Web Series Panel tour, most notably at Outfest.
-It is now available on Amazon Prime, Vimeo, Youtube and Section ii.
+I am now a New York City based Writer/Director and the Founder and Team Leader of CongestedCat Productions, LLC.
+I shot my first feature film, Summit, a Horror-Drama, in January 2013, right off the heels of graduating.
+It was a learning experience, to say the least, with an end product that I have mixed feelings about.
+That said, it was a major audience builder for me.
+It premiered at the 2015 Manhattan Film Festival and was awarded Best Horror Film.
+I won Best Director for the film at the 2015 Flickers: Rhode Island International Film Festival’s genre sub-division; and the film also screened at the 2015 Scare-A-Con Film Festival, 2015 Unreal Film Festival, and 2016 Macabre Faire Film Festival.
+It is available on Amazon Prime, Vimeo on Demand, and VHX.
+Shortly after wrapping production on SUMMIT, I directed and produced the comedic web series 'Kelsey,' which premiered on blip.tv in September 2013 to rave reviews and consistent press coverage, including as a Critic’s Pick and named one of the 19 Best Comedy Web Series of 2013 by Indiewire.com.
+The 10 episodes combined received half a million views online and screened across the country in 2014 & 2015, most notably at Outfest, as part of an LGBT Web Series Panel tour .
+It is now available on Vimeo and Youtube.

-She also turned her desire to foster collaboration and engagement in the local film community into IndieWorks, a monthly film screening series showcasing and supporting the work of other independent filmmakers in New York.
-Each month consistently has over 45 people in attendance.
-It is currently in its 5th year and has gained name recognition of its own.
+Continuing 2013 as a major year for the start of my career, I turned my desire to foster collaboration and engagement in the local film community into IndieWorks, a monthly film screening series showcasing and supporting the work of other independent filmmakers in New York.
+It is now in its 7th year.
+Each month features approximately 5 shorts along with thoughtful discussions with the filmmakers.
+It consistently has over 40 people in attendance and has become a main staple of community-building amongst local creators.